Get Approved for up to $35,000 in 3 minutes

 Written by Jessica Steer

 Do you qualify for the Canadian Disability Tax Credit?
 You might not even know that you qualify for it!
-We’re here to clarify eligibility to ensure you get the assistance you’re entitled to.
-Check out our 2023 guide on how you can apply and maximize your benefits.
+We’re here to clarify eligibility requirements and ensure you get the assistance you’re entitled to.
+Check out our 2025 guide on how you can apply and maximize your benefits.

 Table of Contents